ffont/source/README.md

 </p>

 To see SOURCE in action you can check out this **demo video**: https://youtu.be/7EXMY0AvBxo Also, I published a paper about source in the **2nd International Workshop on the Internet of Sounds**, part of the **Audio Mostly 2021** conference.
 I'm happy to say that SOURCE got the the **Best Demo Award** and the **Industry Award** (awared by ELK) in Audio Mostly 2021.
-Here is the citation information for the paper:
+Here is the citation information for the paper (and the [PDF](https://repositori.upf.edu/bitstream/handle/10230/48719/font_am21_source.pdf?sequence=1&isAllowed=y)):

 ```
-Font, Frederic.
-"SOURCE: a Freesound Community Music Sampler".
-Proceedings of the Audio Mostly conference, Trento, Italy, 2021.
+Font F. "SOURCE: a Freesound community music sampler."
+In: Audio mostly, A conference on interaction with sound.
+Proceedings of the 16th International Audio Mostly Conference AM’ 21; 2021 Sep 1-3; Trento, Italy.
+New York: Association for Computing Machinery; 2021. p.
+182-7.
+DOI: 10.1145/3478384.3478388
 ```

 ## Why making SOURCE?